tursodatabase/turso-docs/reference/local-development.md

 # Local development

-A Turso database [instance] runs an open-source server called [sqld].
-This
+A Turso database [instance] runs an open-source server called [libSQL server].
-server:
+This server:

 - Handles incoming client connections over HTTP and websockets
 - Offers a JSON-based wire protocol for clients